sagemath/sage/CODE_OF_CONDUCT.md

 You can report issues to the Sage Code of Conduct Committee at sage-conduct@googlegroups.com.
 Currently, the committee consists of:

-- Vincent Delecroix
+- Nils Bruin
-- David Joyner
+- J-P Labbé
 - John Palmieri
+- Viviane Pons
 - David Roe
-- William Stein
+- Julian Rüth

 If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse